p-groarke/wsay/readme.md

 wsay -c

 # Pipe text.
-echo Speaking from pipe. | wsay
+echo "Speaking from pipe." | wsay

 # Pipe in a file.
 wsay < "i_can_read_a_text_file.txt"